Biography

 Artist Statement

-I create large-format watercolor paintings that celebrate the beauty and dignity of the ordinary – the abandoned, forgotten, and overlooked.
-I am an engineer by profession, which influences my choice of subject matter: buildings, vehicles, signage, and equipment.
 Working from my own photographs and using a tightly-framed composition, I depict in detail the weathered surfaces and materials – wood and glass, metal and stone – and use bold color to portray textures and decay.
 I begin with a detailed plan, first laying down large, pigment-heavy “wet-in-wet” washes, then progressively add layers of detail to create texture.
 With emphasis on highlights and deep shadows, my subjects – with their peeling paint, rusty metal, and broken glass – come alive in three dimensions.
-I aim to elevate my subjects in appreciation of the stories they tell and in celebration of the dignity of their work.
+I relish depicting subjects that have succumbed to the passage of time, with their beautiful, weathered textures.

 Resumé